 Internship Information for Students

-All Criminal Justice majors must complete an approved internship during his/her junior or senior year at an approved agency.
-The primary purpose of the internship is to enhance the students’s academic experience through a planned and supervised program of observation, study, and work in a selected criminal justice agency or related agencies.
+Criminal Justice majors may complete an approved internship during their junior or senior year at an approved agency.
+It is recommended that the internship be completed during the junior year.
+The primary purpose of the internship is to enhance the students academic experience through a planned and supervised program of observation, study, and work in a selected criminal justice agency or related agencies.

 The student is responsible for seeking out and securing an internship position with a criminal justice or closely related agency or organization.
-The procedure for making an arrangement with an agency or organization and the requirements to be met should be obtained from the Criminal Justice Internship Professor.
-Internship positions may be developed both within the State of Mississippi and out-of-state.
-Click here for a list of recent criminal justice internship sites.
+The procedure for making an arrangement with an agency or organization and the requirements are outlined in the Internship Handbook and the CJ 490 Information Sheet and Internship Learning Agreement.
+Students may look for internship positions throughout the United States and abroad.

 1) Please read the CJ 490 Internship Handbook: INTERNSHIP HANDBOOK May 2018